Kington St Michael Village Hall

-All meetings will take place in the villlage hall at 7.30pm.
-Please note that the VHMC meetings are not open to the public, except for the AGM.
-If you have anything that you wish to bring to the VHMC's attention, please contact the Secretary, Alison Harvey on (01249) 750531, e-mail: firstname.lastname@example.org.
+If you have anything that you wish to bring to the VHMC's attention, please contact the Secretary, Alison Harvey via e-mail: email@example.com.

 The Village Hall is well used and is available for hire to all members of the Parish.
 Outside organisations may also hire the hall if available.
 The hall also has a keyboard, which hirers may use.